Seasonal beer: Winter

 Bock was traditionally produced during winter for consumption during either winter or Lent and Easter festivals in the spring.

 Winter warmers are a type of winter seasonal beer.
 These include old ales and mild ales that have been brewed during the winter months.
 Prior to the times of the Industrial Revolution in the mid-eighteenth century in England, some winter warmers were aged in barrels for months, and even years, which added to their flavor profile.
 The barrels were typically made from oak.
 During this time, tannins from the wooden barrels served to add flavor notes to winter warmers, and wild yeasts added a mild sour flavor.
 Winter warmers also sometimes have spices added for additional flavor and tend to be full-bodied, darker, and malt-driven styles.

 Wassail-style beer is sometimes described or categorized as a winter warmer.

 By holiday

-Seasonal beers produced for Thanksgiving and Christmas include pumpkin ale and gingerbread-flavored beer.
-Holiday spiced beers may also be brewed with orange zest to add flavor.
+Seasonal beers historically produced for the Autumn Thanksgiving (harvest festival) and Christmas holy days.
+Holiday spiced beers may also be brewed with spices and fruits to add flavor.

 Christmas beer

-Christmas beer is seasonal beer brewed for consumption during Christmas or the winter in a number of countries.
+Christmas beer is seasonal beer brewed for consumption during Christmastide in a number of countries.
 Some varieties of Christmas beer may be strong and spiced with a variety of unusual ingredients.
 Spices used in Christmas beer varieties includes allspice, cardamom, cinnamon, clove, nutmeg and star anise.
 Christmas beers are sometimes referred to as winter warmers.

-The style of beer dates back to at least 2,000 years, when it was produced to celebrate the Saturnalia during winter.
-This tradition was carried on through and beyond the Middle Ages by monks who would produce beer for the Christmas season.
+The origin of Christmas beer is typically traced to medieval Scandinavia, where it was brewed for the celebration of the Nativity.
+The tradition of Christmas beer was carried on through and beyond the Middle Ages by monks who would produce beer for the Christmas season.
+The addition of spices to Christmas beer occurred in the late 1980s, under the auspices of the Anchor Brewing Company.
+In the 1990s, similar Christmas beers arose, such as Lichfield’s Mincespiced, Blackawton’s Winter Fuel, and Swale Christmas Spice.